Death in children's literature: Death as meaning making

-Introduction of death concept
+Animals and death

 The death of animals with or without human personalities is a popular way to introduce the topic to younger children.
 The death of an animal or inanimate object such as a plant made up 2% of the deaths in literature for children ages three to eight written in the 1970s and 1980s.
 In Hemery's Not Just a Fish, a young girl's fish dies and the girl deals with both her grief and the sympathy or disregard of others.
-This book actually shows a new trend that exists in society: adults disregard for, or ignorance of, the grief of children.
-In Tough Boris by Fox, a character shown previously as a gruff, fearless pirate is grief-stricken when his parrot dies.
+This book reflects a new trend that exists in society: adults disregard for, or ignorance of, the grief of children.
+In Tough Boris by Mem Fox, a character shown previously as a gruff, fearless pirate is grief-stricken when his parrot dies.
 In Viorst's The Tenth Good Thing About Barney, a child is challenged to think of good things about a lost pet named Barney, while he and his family prepare for memorial activities.
 The use of animals allows the authors to broach the subject of replacing a loved one, such as in Charlotte's Web when Charlotte's memory lives on through her children.
 More examples are available in The Yearling by Marjorie Kinnan Rawlings, The Black Stallion by Walter Farley, Old Yeller by Fred Gipson and Where the Red Fern Grows by Wilson Rawls.
 One hypothesis for shielding children from death is that with the advent of modern medicine and changing attitudes about family, death is more removed from our lives than ever before.
 For example, in Zolotow's My Grandson Lew, a mother must admit to her six-year-old son that his grandfather and namesake has died and she did not tell him.

+Realistic approach

-Despite all the above examples having more the feel of the earlier themes of death, there are still scientific or formulaic approaches to death available for children, such as in the workbooks, They're Part of the Family: Barklay and Eve Talk to Children About Pet Loss and Saying Goodbye to Your Pet: Children Can Learn to Cope with Grief.
+While many examples retain earlier thematic elements, there are also more direct and information approaches to death available for children, particularly in educational materials,They're Part of the Family: Barklay and Eve Talk to Children About Pet Loss and Saying Goodbye to Your Pet: Children Can Learn to Cope with Grief.